‘Bold And The Beautiful’ Recap Tue. July 3: Bill Sets Steffy Free, Liam’s Promise, Doctor Confirms Pregnancy

-Bold and the Beautiful recap for Tuesday, July 3 reveals that Ridge (Thorsten Kaye) found out about the threat made to Hope (Annika Noelle), and also talks to Liam (Scott Clifton) concerning his future plans with Steffy (Jacqueline MacInnes Wood).
+The Bold and the Beautiful recap for Tuesday, July 3 reveals that Ridge (Thorsten Kaye) found out about the threat made to Hope (Annika Noelle), and also talks to Liam (Scott Clifton) concerning his future plans with Steffy (Jacqueline MacInnes Wood).
 Hope paid a visit to the doctor and Bill (Don Diamont) sets Steffy free.

 According to She Knows Soaps, Liam looks for Hope and comes across Ridge and Thorne (Ingo Rademacher).
 Ridge wants to know why Liam is looking for Hope if the site is done.
-He replies that he first needs to take care of the security issue that has just cropped out.
+He replies that he first needs to take care of the security issue that has just cropped up.
 He tells Ridge about the threatening message to Hope, which he then shows to the dressmaker.

 Thorne thinks that the troll might be in the Forrester building.
 Thorne, Liam and Ridge start throwing around possible suspects.
 According to Soap Central, Thorne tells them that Maya, Xander, and Emma were speaking negatively of them.
 Liam doesn’t think it was them.
 Thorne wonders if Sally could be the culprit, but Liam opines that Sally is too confrontational than a comment on a message board.

 Later, Ridge asks Liam why he and Steffy weren’t married yet.
 Liam tells him that Steffy put the wedding on hold as she was still learning to adjust with the new baby.
-Bold and the Beautiful recap reveals that Liam also tells Ridge that he loved Steffy too much not to wed her.
+The Bold and the Beautiful recap reveals that Liam also tells Ridge that he loved Steffy too much not to wed her.

 TODAY: Brooke encourages her daughter to fight for the life that she wants and deserves. #BoldandBeautiful pic.twitter.com/9dLPMyE5if